BUILDING A SPECIAL HERITAGE MANAGEMENT MECHANISM

 Accordingly, the draft revised Law on Heritage defines tangible cultural heritage as material products of historical, cultural and scientific value, including historical and cultural relics, scenic spots, relics, antiquities and national treasures.
 However, the case of Hoi An Ancient Town - World Cultural Heritage is quite different when tangible heritage is also associated with the traditional lifestyle of the people, being a "living museum" according to UNESCO's criteria for cultural heritage.

-Along with that, according to Mr. Phuoc, the management of relics in Hoi An is not only subject to the Law on Cultural Heritage, but is also affected by many other laws such as the Penal Code, Civil Code, Labor Law, Law on Organization of Local Government, etc. Therefore, a separate mechanism to manage "heritage cities" is something that needs to be considered.
+Along with that, according to Mr. Phuoc, the management of relics in Hoi An is not only according to the Law on Cultural Heritage, but is also affected by many other laws such as the Penal Code, Civil Code, Labor Law, Law on Organization of Local Government, etc. Therefore, a separate mechanism to manage "heritage cities" is something that needs to be considered.

 Quang Nam currently has two World Heritage Sites (Hoi An Ancient Town and My Son Sanctuary), Cu Lao Cham - Hoi An World Biosphere Reserve; 451 ranked relics, including: four special national relics, 64 national relics and 383 provincial relics.
-The relic system in the area is full of types: history, archeology, art architecture and landscapes.
+The system of relics in the area is full of types: history, archeology, art architecture and landscapes.
 In addition, the whole province has 161 heritages included in the National Intangible Cultural Heritage List; one heritage (the art of Bài Chòi in Central Vietnam) was honored by UNESCO as a Representative Intangible Cultural Heritage of Humanity.

 The consistency between the Law on Cultural Heritage with the Land Law and the Construction Law, clearly showing the regulations on the use function and protection zoning for protection zones I and II in heritage areas is also a concern for experts.
 Socio-economic activities in this area must comply with the Law on Cultural Heritage, so it is mandatory in the land use planning to record the use function as relic land, so when implemented, the detailed construction planning will also show that it is relic land.
-Therefore, the activities of renovating, constructing and repairing houses become very difficult, not to mention establishing inheritance rights, transfer, ownership, implementing economic and social development projects...
+Therefore, the activities of renovating, building and repairing houses become very difficult, not to mention establishing inheritance rights, transfer, ownership, implementing economic and social development projects...

 Perfecting the law associated with sharing community benefits